-- A combination of fever, severe muscle stiffness, sweating or a lowered level of consciousness (a disorder called "neuroleptic malignant syndrome").
-Immediate medical treatment may be needed. - Uncontrollable movements, mainly of your face or tongue. - Dizziness or a severe sense of feeling sleepy.
-This could increase the risk of accidental injury (fall) in elderly patients. - Fits (seizures). - A long-lasting and painful erection (Priapism). - have a fast and irregular heartbeat, even when you are at rest, palpitations, breathing problems, chest pain or unexplained tiredness.
+- a combination of fever, severe muscle stiffness, sweating or a lowered level of consciousness (a disorder called neuroleptic malignant syndrome).
+Immediate medical treatment may be needed - uncontrollable movements, mainly of your face or tongue - dizziness or feeling extremely sleepy.
+This could increase the risk of accidental injury in elderly patients

+- fits (seizures) - a long-lasting and painful erection (Priapism) - have a fast and irregular heartbeat, even when you are at rest, palpitations, breathing problems, chest pain or unexplained tiredness.
 Your doctor will need to check your heart and if necessary, refer you to a cardiologist immediately.

-These conditions can be caused by this type of medicine.
+These conditions can be caused by this type of medicine (see section 4).